ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 alternative branches in your numeric code, but for a `NaN`, both branches hold (or not) simultaneously, so this leads to nasty effects.

-Another interesting thing we can do is change the arguments to functions and expressions in the select list.
+Another interesting thing we can do is change the arguments of functions, or the list of expressions in `SELECT`.
 Naturally, all the interesting arguments can be taken from other test queries.
 Same goes for changing the tables used in the queries.
 When the fuzzer runs in CI, it runs queries from all the SQL tests in random order, mixing in the parts of query from different tests, so that we can